Cognis

 Cognis was a worldwide supplier of specialty chemicals and nutritional ingredients, headquartered in Monheim am Rhein, North Rhine-Westphalia, Germany.
 The company employs about 5,600 people and operates production or service centers in almost 30 countries.
 Cognis was acquired by BASF in 2010.

 Cognis was an integrated part of Henkel, a German consumer products company, until 2000, when it became an operationally independent business unit.
-In November 2001, Cognis was bought by private equity funds Permira, GS Capital Partners and SV Life Sciences.
+In November 2001, Cognis was bought by private equity funds Permira, Goldman Sachs Alternatives, and SV Life Sciences.

-BASF reached an agreement with Cognis Holding Luxembourg S.à r.l. — which is controlled by Permira Funds, GS Capital Partners and SV Life Sciences — to acquire the specialty chemicals company Cognis for an equity purchase price of €700 million.
+BASF reached an agreement with Cognis Holding Luxembourg S.à r.l. — which is controlled by Permira Funds, Goldman Sachs Alternatives, and SV Life Sciences — to acquire the specialty chemicals company Cognis for an equity purchase price of €700 million.
 Including net financial debt and pension obligations, the enterprise value of the transaction is €3.1 billion.
 The acquisition is subject to clearance by the competent merger control authorities.
 Closing of the transaction occurred in December 2010.